 A major financial issue facing the District is the funding of the district contractual obligations, specifically salaries and benefits for district staff.
 Another growing concern is tuition cost to charter cyber schools.
 The cost for cyber tuition in 2018-19 was a 43% increase to cost in 2017-18 and costs continue to increase.
+Our increase in cost from 2019-20 to the 2020-21 school year was 7.2%.
 The Collective Bargaining agreement with the Shamokin Area Educational Association was settled during the prior start of 2018-19 as well as the agreement with AFSCME who represents the support staff employees.
 SAEA is a five year agreement expires June 30, 2023 and the AFSCME expires June 20, 2022.
 All eligible staff participate in the Central Susquehanna Regional Health Care Trust administered through the CSIU.
 The annual cost per enrollee for the medical insurance program is based on a tier rate of individual and dependent enrollment.
 The members of SAEA and AFSCME are enrolled in a high deductible high quality plan at the IRS minimum.
 The single deductible is \$1400 per calendar year but may change based upon IRS guidelines annually on January 1 of current year.
-Administration Act 93 contract is to expire on June 30, 2022.
+Administration Act 93 contract is to expire on June 30, 2023.
 The medical plan referred to as the \$0 deductible PPO will not be available.
 The School Board will designate an alternative plan.

-The tiers for 2020-21 annual cost are Single \$8844 to the highest cost tier of Family \$28,992.
+The tiers for 2021-22 annual cost are Single \$9048 to the highest cost tier of Family \$25,320.
 The tiers establish a potential liability and difficulty in budgeting as employees move from single to two party or family coverage.
 Looking back to the year 2015-16 the rate of increase was 5.5%.
-It is projected for the 2021-22 school year to increase by 4% per tier level.
+It is projected for the 2022-23 school year to increase by 5.7% per tier level.
 The rates of increase are based upon claims over a period of time.
 These increases vary and are not predictable.

 A cost savings to the district has been the move from the healthcare plan PPO \$0 deductible to the QHDP at the IRS minimum for members of SAEA and AFSCME.
 The district is also contributing to a Health Savings Plan for eligible employees.
-This contribution is currently at 50% for AFASCME employees and 40% for the SAEA employees.
+This contribution is currently at 50% for AFSCME employees and 40% for the SAEA employees.